 Figure 7.
 Results of experiments (red circle marker denotes infeasible solution)

-Thus, “Approx+Optimizer” approach provides designs with smaller mass than SBO method while solving this particular problem.
-However after validation step the most part of these designs (with N<230) are turned out to be infeasible.
+Thus, "Approx+Optimizer" approach provides designs with a smaller mass than SBO method while solving this particular problem.
+However, after validation step, the most part of these designs (with N<230) are turned out to be infeasible.
 These solutions are shown in red in Table 1 and Figure 7.
 These results are connected with the fact that imposed budget is not sufficient to build accurate models for objective function and constraints.
 For the same reason (small budget) SBO method achieves the best solution only for N=230.
 SBO method sets this value automatically.
 However, in all experiments the solutions obtained by SBO are feasible.
 Moreover, we see that SBO method has a tendency to improve the optimal solution with the increase in the budget.

-In conclusion, we admit that SBO and “Approx+Optimizer” approaches are considered to give equally good results for the current problem with large N. The results are very promising, proving the potential of running optimization on surrogate models.
-Once again, we draw attention to the fact, that this example is not intended to be an extensive investigation of efficiency of these two approaches.
-This example is for demonstrative purpose only.
+In conclusion, we admit that SBO and "Approx+Optimizer" approaches are considered to give equally good results for the current problem with large N. The results are very promising, proving the potential of running the optimization on surrogate models.
+Once again, we draw attention to the fact, that this example is not intended to be an extensive investigation of the efficiency of these two approaches.
+This example is for a demonstrative purpose only.